mrsoundmind/techom/replit.md

 Preferred communication style: Simple, everyday language.
 Always ask for permission before implementing any changes - this is a system requirement.
 Chat header design preference: No emojis in main conversation titles (project/team/agent names).
-Show "ACTIVE HATCHES:" with participant names and green circular icons with person symbols, matching the screenshot style provided.
+Use people icon for teams and person icon for agents in participant sections - keep main titles clean with text-only.

 ## Current Project Phase